 She also transformed the existing organizational culture to one of effective collaboration, respect, diversity and inclusiveness.
 While at UFS she also acted as Dean of the Faculty of Humanities for one year.

-Teaching areas: Intercultural communication, regulation of information and communication technologies (ICTs), new media and society, mobile media, internet regulation, computer/ICT-related crime and governance of ICTs.
+Teaching areas: Intercultural communication, mindful communication, regulation of information and communication technologies (ICTs), new media and society, mobile media, internet regulation, computer/ICT-related crime and governance of ICTs.

-Research areas: Intercultural communication, ICT policy, online privacy, e-government, and youth and new media appropriation in developing countries.
+Research areas: Intercultural communication, ICT policy, online privacy, e-government, and youth and new media appropriation in emerging economies.

 Publications: Dr. Rivera’s work has been published in Communitas, Journal of Creative Communication, Journal of Critical and Contemporary Culture, Communication Education, Science Technology and Society, Communications of the AMC, New Media and Society, Online Journal of Communication and Media Technologies, Journalism and Mass Communication Monographs, Journalism and Mass Communication Quarterly, Journalism History, The Urban Lawyer, Hastings Communications and Entertainment Law Journal, Federal Communications Law Journal, World Internet Law Report, Communications and the Law, Cuadernos de Información (a Chilean academic journal), Asian Pacific Law and Policy Journal, Media Asia and Asian Journal of Communication.
-She was also the author of the broadcast regulation chapter in Communication and the Law, a media law book published by Vision Press, U.S.A and co-edited a book on intercultural communication in South Africa published by Juta Academic Publishers.
+She was also the author of the broadcast regulation chapter in Communication and the Law, a media law book published by Vision Press, U.S.A and co-edited with Rentia Du Plessis a book titled Pathways Across Cultures: Intercultural Communication in South Africa, published by Juta Academic Publishers (expected publication in 2020).